morteza-jamali/laravel-documentation/README.md

 ## Laravel documentation

 This is offline **Laravel** documentation .
 I downloaded Laravel website and converted it to PDF format .
-I'll update this documentation when Larval updates .
+I'll update this documentation when Laravel updates .

 ## Usage